 His orchestral conducting experiences include performances and/or readings with the UCLA Symphony Orchestra, the University of Oregon Symphony Orchestra, the Pacific Palisades Symphony, the Abilene Collegiate Orchestra, and the Hardin-Simmons University Orchestra.
 His musical theater conducting experiences include La Virgen Del Tepeyac–adapted by Luis Valdez for El Teatro Campesino–at the Japanese American Theater in Los Angeles and Cabeza De Vaca by Paul Humphries at the Royce Hall Experimental Theater in Westwood, California.
 He has conducted a variety of chamber ensembles including performances and/or readings with Third Angle, Talujon, the Oregon Boy Choir, and numerous premieres with the Oregon Composers Forum Concert Series.

 The recipient of several awards at the University of Oregon, including the University of Oregon’s 125th Anniversary Composition Commission Competition, Dr. Scherr’s music has been recognized in competitions in Boston, Pennsylvania, and the Waging Peace through Singing Project in Oregon.
-As a vocalist and trumpet player, Dr. Scherr has premiered numerous works with the Oregon Composers Forum Concert Series and the Key City Brass Quintet.
+As a vocalist and trumpet player, Dr. Scherr has premiered numerous works with the Oregon Composers Forum Concert Series and the Key City Brass.
 His book “Organ Preludes” is published by Zimbel Press and “Victimae Paschali Laudes” for orchestra is recorded on the VMM label.
 His “Six Portuguese Folksongs for Brass Quintet” is published by Cherry Classics.
+Dr. Scherr also publishes his music on his website at berniescherrcomposer.com/scores.

 Dr. Scherr has given research papers or presentations of his music in Portugal, Washington State, Oregon, California, and Texas.
 He is a frequent adjudicator of student composition competitions.
-He teaches a remarkably diverse curriculum at Hardin-Simmons University, including undergraduate and graduate courses in composition, counterpoint, ear training, form and analysis, harmony, history of music theory, music theory pedagogy, orchestration, post-tonal theory, and Schenkerian analysis.
-At HSU he also leads the School of Music recording studio and oversees the computer lab.
-His is a certified Pro Tools user and holds a Dante Certification Level 2.
+He has taught a remarkably diverse theory curriculum including undergraduate and graduate courses in composition, counterpoint, ear training, form and analysis, harmony, history of music theory, music theory pedagogy, orchestration, post-tonal theory, and Schenkerian analysis.
+His is a certified Pro Tools operator and holds a Dante Certification Level 2.
 In recognition of his work in music education and his professional activities, he is on “The Wall of Fame” which consists of the outstanding graduates of his alma mater, Tulare Western High School in Tulare, California.